Causing death by dangerous driving: United Kingdom

 When a court disqualifies a person on conviction for causing death by dangerous driving, it must order an extended retest.

 History

 Part I of Schedule 2 to the Road Traffic Offenders Act 1988 originally provided that a person convicted of this offence was liable to imprisonment for a term not exceeding five years.
 It was amended by section 67(1) of the Criminal Justice Act 1993 on 16 August 1993 so as to increase the maximum term to ten years.

+Hong Kong

+A person convicted on indictment of causing death by dangerous driving is liable to a fine of 50000 HKD (about £5152) and to imprisonment for 10 years, as well as mandatory disqualification from driving for at least 5 years without special circumstances.

 New offences

 The Road Safety Act 2006 introduced two new offences, of "causing death by careless, or inconsiderate driving" and a distinct offence for causing (any) death by driving when unlicensed, disqualified or uninsured.
 Causing death by driving while disqualified was split off as a separate offence by the Criminal Justice and Courts Act 2015 with a much higher maximum sentence.

 History

 This offence was formerly created by the Road Traffic Act 1956.
 It was introduced as an alternative to manslaughter as juries had been found reluctant to convict defendants of that offence.